pwn2winctf/2018/README.md

    ./ctf login
    ```

 7. After that, **the leader** must share the `team-secrets.json` with the members of the team.
-The **other members of the team** must place the `team-secrets.json` file shared by the leader in their `PTE` directory.
+The **other members of the team** must place the `team-secrets.json` file shared by the leader in their `2017` directory.

 ## Challenges

-Challenges are available on https://pwn2winctf.github.io.
+Challenges will be available at https://pwn2winctf.github.io.

 If you prefer to browse them locally, you may also run a local webserver by typing `./ctf serve`, or list challenges through the command line interface:
 ```bash